jboss-fuse/quickstarts/fabric/sap-idoclist-server-fabric/README.md

 Author: William Collins - JBoss Fuse Team
 Level: Advanced
 Technologies: Fabric, Camel, SAP
-Summary: This quick start demonstrates how to configure and use the sap-idoclist-server component in a JBoss Fuse Fabric environment to handle a remote function call from SAP.
+Summary: This quick start demonstrates how to configure and use the sap-idoclist-server component in a JBoss Fuse Fabric environment to handle Intermediate Document (IDoc) Lists from SAP.
 This component handles IDoc document lists from SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <https://github.com/jboss-fuse/fuse/tree/master/quickstarts/camel-sap>